 Any Mutual Fund scheme offered by the Asset Management Companies (AMCs) has two variants – a direct Mutual Fund scheme and a regular Mutual Fund scheme.
 Both the variants offer the same portfolio composition and the Assets Under Management (AUM) are also identical.
 Moreover, they both have the same fund managers.
 However, the critical factor that separates the two is the expense ratio.
 The expense ratio is a percentage that you pay to the fund house for managing your investments.

 Before getting into the details of it, let us first understand the basics of it and understand the difference between direct and growth mutual funds.

 What is a Direct Mutual Fund Scheme?

 A Direct plan is what you buy directly from the mutual fund company (usually from their own website).
-It is sold by the Registered Investment Advisors (RIAs)along with the regular AMC.
-The expense ratio of these direct Mutual Fund schemes is slightly lower than the regular plans as a result of which these funds make more profit.
+It is sold by the Registered Investment Advisors (RIAs) along with the regular AMC.
+The expense ratio of these direct Mutual Fund schemes is slightly lower than their corresponding regular plans as a result of which these funds make more profit.
 This higher profit can be seen in terms of higher NAV as compared to the regular plans.

 What is a Regular Mutual Fund Scheme?